Fees and scholarships

 You can also consult the Swedish Migration Agency´s website if you require special information regarding residency, right of residency, long-term residency, etc.

-All citizens of an EU/EEA country (except Sweden) and Switzerland are required to document their citizenship.
+All citizens of an EU/EEA country (except Sweden) or Switzerland are required to document their citizenship.
 This documentation must be submitted by the deadline.
 If we do not receive your documentation by the deadline indicated, your application will be considered late.

 The university where you have been offered a place and plan on studying is responsible for sending you instructions for paying your tuition fee.
 You should be contacted soon after you've been notified that you were offered a place.